betahub-io/html-widget/README.md

 # BetaHub Feedback Widget

-An embeddable feedback widget for games and web applications that integrates seamlessly with BetaHub.
+A lightweight, embeddable feedback widget for games and web applications.
+Allow your users to submit bug reports, feature suggestions, and support tickets directly from your app.

 ## Features

-- **Three Feedback Types**: Bug Reports, Feature Requests (Suggestions), and Support Tickets
+- **Three Feedback Types**: Bug reports, suggestions, and support tickets
+- **Zero Dependencies**: Pure vanilla JavaScript with no external libraries
-- **Shadow DOM Isolation**: Complete CSS isolation prevents styling conflicts
+- **Shadow DOM Isolation**: Complete CSS isolation - won't conflict with your app's styles
-- **Theme Support**: Dark, light, and auto themes
+- **Beautiful Design**: Pastel blue minimalistic light theme
-- **Custom Fields**: Pass game metadata (version, level, platform, etc.) with submissions
+- **Custom Metadata**: Include game version, player level, and any custom data with submissions
-- **Zero Dependencies**: Pure vanilla JavaScript
-- **Responsive**: Works on all screen sizes
+- **Responsive**: Works on desktop and mobile devices
-- **Easy Integration**: Single script tag, works with any web game engine
+- **Programmable API**: Open the widget programmatically via JavaScript
+- **Game Engine Compatible**: Works with PixiJS, Phaser, Unity WebGL, Three.js, and any HTML5 game

+## Demo

+[View Live Demo](demo.html) - Open `demo.html` in your browser to see it in action!

 ## Quick Start